pacorain/luigi/README.md

 - [ ] Add Nginx Proxy Manager and/or authelia to the client
 - [ ] Make it easier to add port forwards to non-HTTP services
 - [ ] Use a keystore instead of a .env file?
+- [ ] Improve networking -- I have lots of IP addresses hard-coded and I'm not sure if it's the best way to do it